burak-yildizoz/CMPE483/report.md

     - `_DECIMALUNITS`: 2
     - `_TOKENSYMBOL`: TL
   - Copy the address of deployed EIP20 contract.
-  - Deploy BULOT contract again with the default contract. **Note:** Since this is for test purposes, `currentWeek` function should be changed to increment say every hour before deployment.
-Do not lower it too much as `block.timestamp` changes approximately every 15 minutes.
+  - Deploy BULOT contract again with the default contract. **Note:** Since this is for test purposes, `currentWeek` function should be changed before deployment to increment say every 2 minutes.
+One can update `block.timestamp` by calling a function that changes the state, like `givePeopleMoneyToBuyTickets`.
     - `TL_BANK`: *copied address*
 - Now that the bank (EIP20) and the lottery (BULOT) are deployed, copy and paste their addresses to `addresses.js`.
 - Load the code from Geth.